 Tyre pressure decreases over time, this is a natural phenomenon.
 Tyre pressure also varies depending on ambient temperature.
 Driving on tyres with tyre pressure that is too low could result in the tyres overheating and being damaged.
 Tyre pressure affects travelling comfort, road noise and driving characteristics.

 Check the tyre pressures monthly.
-Use the tyre pressure recommended for cold tyres in order to achieve optimal tyre performance and optimal wear.
+Use the recommended tyre pressure for cold tyres in order to maintain good tyre performance.
 Tyre pressure that is too low or too high may cause uneven wear on the tyres.